Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 8. **Q:** What is a DataNode in HDFS?
 8. **A:** A DataNode is the node that saves the data itself in the form of blocks with a max size that was configured beforehand in the hdfs-site.
-The datanode also performs the computations and analysis of the data on the machines which allows for less movement of data. the data nodes send a block report every 6 hours to the namenode which includes all the blocks stored in this data node, in addition to the name of the file, the path ("virtual path") and the block count. the data node stores metadata about the file as well, with the same name of the file (blk_{GeneratedNumber}) with the suffix ".meta" which includes the file name, the file path, the block count, the block id, permissions of the file, owner, updated at and other time metadata and file size.
+The datanode also performs the computations and analysis (such as running mapreduce jobs or spark processes, an example could be to detect fradulent activity over a long period of time) of the data on the machines which allows for less movement of data. the data nodes send a block report every 6 hours to the namenode which includes all the blocks stored in this data node, in addition to the name of the file, the path ("virtual path") and the block count. the data node stores metadata about the file as well, with the same name of the file (blk_{GeneratedNumber}) with the suffix ".meta" which includes the file name, the file path, the block count, the block id, permissions of the file, owner, updated at and other time metadata and file size.

 9. **Q:** How does HDFS achieve fault tolerance?
-9. **A:** Hdfs achieves fault tolorence by using *redundency and replication* - duplicating the data multiple times and storing it on different machines so that if hardware failure were to occur, other machines store the replicas so they can be read from there, *rack awareness* - hdfs knows the physical network topology of the datanodes and namenodes and it uses it to better spread the replicas so that even if a rack falls or a network failure occurs, there will still be available replicas on a different switch/rack (if 3 replicas are set, one replica will be stored in the same place as the namenode and the 2 others will be stored in a different rack), in addition to *journal nodes* - nodes that store edit logs of the file system which can be used to reconstruct the file system structure in case of namenode failure and *secondary namenode* - a namenode that takes the edit logs file from the main namenode and constructs the fs image using the current fsimage and updates it in the main namenode, the reason for this is that usually the fs image only gets updated when the namenode restarts which can take a while which will cause the name node to fail the readiness check or crash, so the secondary namenode was created to mitigate this issue by periodically reconstructing the fs image and clearing the edit logs and *Standby namenode* - which waits and periodically syncs with the main name node and is there in case the main namenode crashes, the secondary namenode starts getting the requests and monitoring the dœ†a nodes.
+9. **A:** Hdfs achieves fault tolorence by using *redundency and replication* - duplicating the data multiple times and storing it on different machines so that if hardware failure were to occur, other machines store the replicas so they can be read from there, *rack awareness* - hdfs knows the physical network topology of the datanodes and namenodes and it uses it to better spread the replicas so that even if a rack falls or a network failure occurs, there will still be available replicas on a different switch/rack (if 3 replicas are set, one replica will be stored in the same place as the namenode and the 2 others will be stored in a different rack), in addition to *journal nodes* - nodes that store edit logs of the file system which can be used to reconstruct the file system structure in case of namenode failure and *secondary namenode* - a namenode that takes the edit logs file from the main namenode and constructs the fs image using the current fsimage and updates it in the main namenode, the reason for this is that (in hadoop version 2) usually the fs image only gets updated when the namenode restarts which can take a while which will cause the name node to fail the readiness check or crash, so the secondary namenode was created to mitigate this issue by periodically reconstructing the fs image and clearing the edit logs, however from hadoop 3, the namenodes periodically reconstructs the fs image from the edit logs and clear the edit logs, so the secondary namenodes is used less and *Standby namenode* - which waits and periodically syncs with the main name node and is there in case the main namenode crashes, the secondary namenode starts getting the requests and monitoring the dœ†a nodes.
+From hadoop 3, hdfs uses erasure coding to allow for fault tolorence with smaller data overhead but more computational overhead, it allows hdfs to have a storage overhead of only 50 percent while having the same fault tolorence as if 3 replicas were used.

+Hdfs also uses zookeeper to have automatic failover using the zookeeper failover conteroller. the zookeeper failover controller does a few things to ensure high availability of the system, these roles include Health monitoring, where zkfc periodically sends pings to the name node to check for its health, if the Name node does not respond in time (which can be configured), the monitor marks it as unhealthy.
+The zkfc also includes the session management with the ephermal nodes to detect whena node loses connection, the active namenode also holds a lock on a special znode which states that it is the active name node, if the session expires the lock gets deleted or released in other words and then a new name node from the quorum can aquire that lock and become the active namenode.
+Zookeeper also tries to aquire that lock and if it succeeds, it is a zookeeper based election which means that it is responsible for the failover and to make it's local namenode the active namenode, which is done by first fencing the crashed namenode if needed and then it transitions it's local namenode to become the active name node.

 10. **Q:** Can you explain rack awareness in HDFS?
 10. **A:** Rack awareness means that hadoop knows the physical network topology of the network, which allows hadoop to distribute the files such that even if a rack crashed, the data is still available. the rack awareness is done by the name node and the job manager which send an rpc resolve request to to all the nodes and use it to get the rack and the host of the node when it starts. the practical use of the rack awareness comes when deciding where the replications go, in the case of 3 replications, one replica will be stored in the same rack as the name node and the other 2 will be stored on a different rack, in order to have the least amount of traffic between racks and to allow for fault tolorence in the case a rack falls.
+Rack awareness can also be configured by the user using the `net.topology.node.switch.mapping.impl` configuration in which we can define the topology provider of the topology for the rack awareness that has to implement the `org.apache.hadoop.net.DNSToSwitchMapping` interface, that means that the topology can also be logical and not only physical.

 ### Chapter 3: MapReduce Programming Model